Exploring the Effects of User-Agent and User-Designer Similarity in Virtual Human Design to Promote Mental Health Intentions for College Students: Discussion and Future Work

 Notably, the preference for ethnic matching differed between male and female appearances (Sections \ref{W3:AppearancesMaleRationale} and \ref{W3:femaleAppearancesRationale}).
 While ethnic matching was more prevalent in the selection of male appearances, it was less pronounced for female appearances.
 This suggests that computer science students may have different expectations and criteria regarding the ethnicity of male and female virtual humans.
 As female virtual humans were generally preferred among ethnic groups, male virtual humans may have triggered participants toward a need for user-agent ethnic similarity.
 These findings suggest that gender and ethnicity interact in a complex way and highlight the importance of considering user-agent similarity and their intersectionality in designing virtual humans for mental health support.
 More research is needed to explore these gender-specific preferences and the interplay between ethnicity and gender in virtual human design.

 Regarding participants' preferences for virtual human voices, it was observed that appearance-voice matching played a crucial role, particularly in the design of male virtual humans (Section \ref{W3:AppearancesMaleRationale}).
-This observation was particularly observed among domestic participants, for whom ethnicity held greater significance compared to international participants.
+This observation was particularly seen among domestic participants, for whom ethnicity had more prevalence compared to international participants.
 They prioritized appearance-voice matching, voice clarity, and voice comfort (Table \ref{table:voiceCategories}).
 These findings support previous work by Feijóo-García et al. \cite{TAP}, stating the importance of appearance-voice matching in virtual humans' effectiveness in promoting mental health conversations.

 Ethnicity also emerged as a notable criterion when selecting voices (Sections \ref{W3:maleVoices} and \ref{W3:femaleVoices}), with some participants even expressing a preference for voices that matched their own ethnic background.
 It was found that user-agent ethnic similarity has a major role in encouraging computer science students to engage in mental health discussions with male virtual humans, as participants preferred male virtual humans who shared age and ethnicity.
 This indicates that computer science students may feel more comfortable and open when interacting with male virtual humans who are closer in age and ethnic background.
 Hence, correctly modeling these factors may help in designing more effective virtual humans.